-A Boolean that describes whether the next data point has arrived for processing.
+Boolean value that describes whether the next data element has arrived for processing.
 Wire the output valid output of an upstream node to this input to transfer data from the upstream node to this node.

 |True||Downstream nodes are ready for this node to return a new value.|